Southern Chicken Fried Steak with Homemade White Gravy

 Chicken Fried Steak is made with beef, either steak cutlets, cube steaks, or tenderized beef.

 What are the good characteristics of the perfect chicken fried steak?
 For me, it is using a whole cut of meat.
-A lot of people use tenderized meat from the grocery store.
+Many people use tenderized meat from the grocery store.
 I don’t like to do this because you don’t know what cut of meat you are getting.

-I used to work in a grocery store years ago, the tenderizer machine in the meat department was used to weave together scraps of meat.
-I don’t like knowing exactly what cut of meat I am using.
+I used to work in a grocery store years ago.
+The tenderizer machine in the meat department was used to weave together scraps of meat.
+I prefer not to know exactly what cut of meat I’m using.

 I like to use a lean chuck steak or some thinly sliced sirloin.